nitad54448/yappari-5-1/README.md

 To change the sign of Zi after reading a file that has -Zi (I always wondered why some softwares request -Zi in the datafile):

     negate_zi

 You can also interpolate to log scale or upscale by spline interpolation (i.e. getting "artificially" more points).
 You can try it, if you don't have spurious points.
 The command:

     spline

-will get 128 points interpolated from your data for the first command, in a log scale.
+will get 128 points interpolated from your data, in a log scale.

 You can specify the number of points by adding the number of points, for instance 99 (a parameter is passed with >>).

     spline>>99